What is nutrient deficiency?

 Treating or Preventing Deficiency

 One of the best methods for treating a deficiency and preventing deficiencies is to eat foods full of nutrients.
-Here is a chart that will help you determine what foods you need to increase your intake of if you know what nutrients you are deficient of.
+Here is a chart that will help you determine what foods you need to increase your intake of if you know what nutrients you are deficient in.
 If you are unsure what you may be deficient of or want to prevent deficiencies, a balanced, whole food diet consisting of a variety of foods will help.

 In addition to increasing your intake of nutrient-rich foods, be aware of their processing.
 Try to fill your plate with whole foods (fresh is best) and limit cooking and processing times.
 Of course, it is nearly impossible to monitor and maintain a completely balanced diet and the soil composition of the produce we eat may be nutrient/mineral deficient in a variety of ways.
 Supplementation can help prevent and treat any deficiencies you may have.

-High quality, pure supplements are best to achieve maximum absorption and benefit.
+High-quality, pure supplements are best to achieve maximum absorption and benefit.
 If you take supplements that are not high quality, they could contain excess “fillers” (nonessential non-nutrient ingredients) or are created in a way that the body cannot fully utilize so the supplement is essentially wasted by the body.
 We typically recommend in general that the average person take a high quality multi-vitamin, vitamin D, and probiotics as a base to prevent nutrient deficiency and to best support your body.
 Probiotics are the “good bugs” that live in your digestive system and a balanced flora is completely necessary for a properly functioning immune system.
 Our bodies are often not balanced with the correct flora due to various reasons including probiotics lacking in our food, unbalanced diet, antibiotics, and other prescription drugs.

 How we can help!

 If this information seems overwhelming, Dr. Ryan is available to consult you for proper nutrition and supplementation to best suit your individual body.
-We offer high quality supplements in our office as well.
+We offer high-quality supplements in our office as well.
 Feel free to ask questions when you come in and if needed, Dr. Ryan offers nutritional consults!